bajamircea/bajamircea.github.io/_posts/2022-10-29-const-ref-member-no.markdown

 be used in unit tests and for 50% of the cases the `const` methods are not really `const`.

+Forth: multi-threading.
+In general `const` is useful to address some threading concerns, but on it's own it's not sufficient.
+Just marking interface functions `const` will not make your object thread safe.

 # Conclusion